josephcourtney/fotw/syrphid_server/README.md

 # Syrphid Server

 ## Description
-Syrphid Server is a Python-based server that receives and stores browser activity extracted and transmitted by the syrphid browser extension, including network requests, user interactions, and various events.
+Syrphid Server is a Python-based server that receives browser activity extracted and transmitted by the syrphid browser extension, including network requests, user interactions, and various events.

 ## Features
 - WebSocket server to handle incoming events
-- SQLModel for database interactions
-- Pydantic for data validation

 ## Setup